gbrault/jpjwidgets/README.md

 ## Documentation

-* Read the notebook notes
+* Read the notebooks notes
 * read the python file comments if you want to dig the HTTP server operations

 (1) This clarification was requested by [@krassowski](https://github.com/krassowski) [see](https://github.com/jupyterlab/jupyterlab/issues/5660#issuecomment-944889747)